YingqianWang/OACC-Net/README.md

 * Perform inference on each scene separately to generate `.pfm` result files.
 * Download groundtruth disparity images (i.e., `gt_disp_lowres.pfm`) and use the [official evaluation toolkit](https://github.com/lightfield-analysis/evaluation-toolkit) to obtain quantitative results.

+## Reproduce the inference time reported in our paper:
+* Run `test_inference_time.py` to reproduce the inference time reported in our paper.
+Note that, the inference need to be performed on a GPU with a cuda memory larger than 12 GB.

 ## Results: